SharePoint/sp-dev-docs/docs/spfx/roadmap.md

 ## Already shipped capabilities

 Following chapters are listing older items in the roadmap page, which have been already shipped.

+### Asset packaging

+- Automatic CDN hosting for code - Package JavaScript bundle into app package, which is automatically then deployed to a library that gets hosted on your tenant Office 365 CDN

 ### ALM REST APIs